 Lyon Scholarships for 2022-23

 Lyon offers the following merit-based and need-based scholarship programs for the 2020-21 academic year.
 Lyon reviews its scholarship programs annually and makes modifications as appropriate.
 Consequently, the number and size of awards may vary from year to year.
 Institutional scholarship maintenance requirements are outlined in the section on “Financial Aid Eligibility” (see above).
 Scholarship maintenance requirements that are specific to particular scholarships are outlined in the scholarship descriptions that follow below.
-In cases where a student’s total federal, state, and institutional grant and scholarship aid exceed $1,500 above the charges billed to the student by of the College, that student’s institutional scholarship will be reduced appropriately.
+In cases where a student’s total semester federal, state, and institutional grant and scholarship aid exceed $1,000 above the charges billed to the student by of the College, that student’s institutional scholarship will be reduced appropriately.

 Lyon Honors Fellowships

 A select number of entering freshman students will be invited to apply and interview for limited spots in the prestigious Lyon Honors Program - a rigorous course of study designed to provide highly-skilled, motivated students the opportunity to study, travel, hone their research skills, and exchange ideas in a challenging and supportive academic environment.
 With an offer of a Lyon Honors Fellowship comes an annual stipend up to the cost of tuition.
 Lyon Honors Fellowships are valid for up to eight semesters of full-time study as long as the student maintains a cumulative grade point average of 3.25 by the end of the first year and each year thereafter and meets all other institutional scholarship maintenance scholarship requirements.
 Lyon Honors Fellows are required to reside on campus.

 Lyon College awards academic merit-based aid according to a review of a student’s application and academic performance.
 These amounts are annual and renewable for up to eight semesters of undergraduate study provided that the student maintains requirements.
 Students will be notified of their award by the Admissions Office staff after being accepted.